amwangale/Flo-Rel-Net/README.md

 # What is this?

-A radio relay network to collect and transmit weather data.
+FloRelNet is a radio relay network to collect and transmit weather data in flood-effected areas.
+It is comprised of LoRa radio transceivers mounted on Raspberry Pis with auxillary data collection devices.

 # Why are we doing this?

-Each year people are displaced by flood waters.
-This project aims to analyze a real-time data feed to help enable flood prevention and preparedness efforts.
+Each year hundreds of thousands of people are displaced by flood waters and natural disasters.
+This project aims to establish a real-time data feed to help enable flood prevention and preparedness efforts.

 # How to run